Sleeping bag: Temperature ratings

 The transition zone, in between the comfort and lower temperature, is usually considered as the best purchase guideline.

 A sleeping bag's rating typically indicates the lowest temperature at which it will keep the average sleeper warm.
 For example, with a 0 °C bag, a person should be able to sleep in 0 °C temperature, but not necessarily comfortably.
+A sleeping bag's test rating is based on a person who is wearing long underwear, socks and hat, and is sleeping on an insulated pad with an R-value of approximately 5.5.

 There is no standard measurement rating in the U.S., so a 20 F bag from one company may not provide the same warmth as a 20 °F from another company.
 Other important variables include what the user plans to wear while sleeping, what type of sleeping pad is used, and how well the user holds heat in the bag.

 It has been shown that moisture (either externally, or from sweating) severely decreases the insulating effect of sleeping bags.

 Indoor sleeping bags

-Indoor sleeping bags, sometimes called slumber bags, are widely available, often for use particularly by children.
-These are usually not designed to be weatherproof and are often made of natural fabrics instead of the synthetic fabrics commonly used for outdoor sleeping bags.
+Indoor sleeping bags, sometimes called slumber bags, are widely available, often for use by children.
+These are usually not designed to be weatherproof and are often made of natural fabrics instead of synthetic fabrics commonly used for outdoor sleeping bags.
 Children's sleeping bags in particular often feature elaborate, brightly colored printed designs, such as images of popular media characters.
 Slumber bags make floor sleeping more comfortable, and are often used for sleepovers, family visits, and other situations where there are not enough beds for everyone or someone does not feel comfortable sharing a bed.

-The Icehotel in Jukkasjärvi, Sweden provides polar-tested sleeping bags for use while sleeping on their beds, which are bedded with reindeer furs, and have frames carved from ice.
+The Icehotel in Jukkasjärvi, Sweden, provides polar-tested sleeping bags for use while sleeping on their beds, which are bedded with reindeer furs and have frames carved from ice.

 Infant use

 An infant sleeping bag is a bag-like garment or covering worn by infants for sleeping in.
 Infant sleeping bags differ from regular sleeping bags in design and purpose, being designed primarily for indoor rather than outdoor use, and usually featuring either arm holes or sleeves.

 In the market, there are available for winter and summer baby sleeping bags.
-Also some brands make all season baby sleeping bags.
+Also, some brands make all-season baby sleeping bags.